Stability of multidimensional skip-free Markov modulated reflecting random walks: Revisit to Malyshev and Menshikov's results and application to queueing networks: Markov modulated reflecting random walks

-and consider a time-homogeneous Markov chain $\{\bY_n\}=\{(\bX_n,J_n)\}$ on the state space $\calS$; we call the process $\{\bX_n\}=\{(X_{1,n},X_{2,n},\cdots,X_{d,n})\}$ the front process of $\{\bY_n\}$ and $\{J_n\}$ the background process of it.
-From the definition, we see that the transition probabilities of the front process can be modulated depending on the state of the background process.
-We call the process $\{\bY_n\}$ a $d$-dimensional Markov modulated reflecting random walk ($d$-dimensional MMRRW, in short) and denote it by $\calL$.
-Throughout the paper, we assume the following condition. \begin{assumption} $\calL$ is irreducible. \end{assumption}
+The stochastic process we consider is a discrete-time homogeneous Markov chain $\{\bY_n\}=\{(\bX_n,J_n)\}$ defined on the state space $\calS$, where $\bX_n$ is a $d$-dimensional stochastic vector taking values in $\mathbb{Z}_+^d$ and $J_n$ is the state of the background process taking values in $\bigcup_{A\in\scrP(D)}S^A$.
+We assume that the Markov chain $\{\bY_n\}$ has the properties that the transition probabilities are space-homogeneous in each subset $(\calB^A\cap\mathbb{Z}^d)\times S^A$ in a certain sense and that the process $\{\bX_n\}$ is skip free in all coordinates.
+Then, the Markov chain is a $d$-dimensional reflecting random walk whose transition probabilities are modulated by the background process; we call it a $d$-dimensional skip-free Markov modulated reflecting random walk ($d$-dimensional MMRRW for short).
+We also denote the Markov chain $\{\bY_n\}$ by $\calL$.

-Furthermore, we assume that individual processes $\{X_{l,n}\},\,l\in N,$ are skip free and introduce a kind of space-homogeneous structure of transition probabilities, as follows.
-For $A\in\calN$, let $\calB^A$ be the boundary face defined as